The Covenant Remembered: Adoption and Blessing of Ephraim and Manasseh

 God’s covenant promises extend across generations through intentional transmission and divine faithfulness.

-3 Jacob said to Joseph, “God Almighty appeared to me at Luz in the land of Canaan, and blessed me,
+3 Jacob said to Joseph, “God Almighty appeared to me at Luz in the land of Canaan, and there He blessed me

-4 and said to me, ‘Behold, I will make you fruitful, and multiply you, and I will make of you a company of peoples, and will give this land to your offspring after you for an everlasting possession.’
+4 and told me, ‘Behold, I will make you fruitful and multiply you; I will make you a multitude of peoples, and will give this land to your descendants after you as an everlasting possession.’

-5 Now your two sons, who were born to you in the land of Egypt before I came to you into Egypt, are mine; Ephraim and Manasseh, even as Reuben and Simeon, will be mine.
+5 And now your two sons born to you in Egypt before I came to you here shall be reckoned as mine; Ephraim and Manasseh shall be mine, just as Reuben and Simeon are mine.

 God’s covenant promises extend across generations through intentional transmission and divine faithfulness.